 According to the law, these side-agreements are completely unenforceable in family court.
 Enforcement in other venues may also be problematic, because these “agreements” are almost never signed and, especially if the pact was based on an exchange of emails or text messages, the parties were not even in the same room when the agreement was made.

 Child Support Payments

-The time to make long-term side agreements is before the final divorce order is entered, because they can be incorporated into the language of the order.
+The time to make long-term side agreements is before the final divorce Judgment, or subsequent child support order, is entered, because they can be incorporated into the language of the judgment/order.
 Otherwise, the payments must be made in accordance with the decree.

-If the amount paid does not match the amount due, the state or custodial parent can take several steps to recover the balance, including:
+If the amount paid does not match the amount due, the State or Payee (the party receiving child support payments) can take several steps to recover the balance, including:

-- Requiring the custodial parent to pay a bond against future payments,
+- Requiring the Payor (parent ordered to pay child support) to pay a bond against future payments,

 - Increasing wage withholding, and

 driver’s’or professional license until the balance is paid or arrangements are made.

 So, instead of a side agreement, a child support modification may be appropriate.
 An attorney can request a change if there is a substantial change in circumstances or if the obligor’s income has changed by more than 20 percent.